telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Layout/resize-grid-when-the-window-is-resized.md

 Web standards require elements with a percentage height to have a parent with an explicit height.
 The rule applies recursively until an element with a pixel height is reached, or the root `<html>` element is reached.
 In the latter case the `body` and `html` elements need a 100% height style as well.
 100% high elements cannot have margins, paddings, borders, and siblings.

-The examples below demonstrates how to resize the Kendo UI Grid in three different scenarios:
+The examples below demonstrate how to resize the Kendo UI Grid in three different scenarios:

-1. resize a Kendo UI Grid together with the browser viewport
+1. Resize a Kendo UI Grid together with the browser viewport.
-1. resize a Grid in a Kendo UI Window
+1. Resize a Grid in a Kendo UI Window.
-1. resize a Grid resizes in a Kendo UI Splitter
+1. Resize a Grid resizes in a Kendo UI Splitter.

-###### Example 1 - resize the Kendo UI Grid together with the browser viewport
+The example below demonstrates how to resize the Kendo UI Grid together with the browser viewport.

+###### Example

 ```html
     <style>